spedas-j/spedas_watch/idl/projects/iugonet/ReadMe.txt

 +            Contact           +
 ++++++++++++++++++++++++++++++++
-  For questions, comments, and requests about UDAS, please contact the UDAS development team (iugonet2009 at gmail.com).
+  For questions, comments, and requests about UDAS, please contact the UDAS development team (iugonet-contact at gmail.com).